solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 Problem 4: Compiler settings
 ----------------------------

-If you want determinisim you will need to ensure your compiler is in IEEE754 strict mode.
+If you want determinism you will need to ensure your compiler is in IEEE754 strict mode.
 Optimizations for "fast math" can change associativity and introduce invariance problems, so make sure they are turned off.